 If the project is with prisons or probation trusts, an application to Her Majesty's Prison and Probation Service (HMPPS) – formerly NOMS - will be required.
 Please refer to the HMPPS website for more information about the application process.

 Please note that you will also need to complete the ethics application form (DOC) and attach the HMPPS approval letter, IRAS application and any associated documents to your Faculty Research Ethics Committee (FREC) for consideration of ethical approval.

 The University's guidance on research sponsorship provides clarification on the role and responsibilities of the research sponsor.

 The Research Passport (PDF) provides a mechanism for pre-engagement information about a researcher to be shared with relevant NHS organisations in which the applicant will be conducting research.
 It includes an occupational health assessment, employment/student screening and DBS.

-For members of staff, Human Resources will deal with applications for all Research Passports.
-Contact the HR Team: HR@uwe.ac.uk.
+For members of staff, People and Organisation Development (P&OD) will deal with applications for all Research Passports.
+Contact the HR Team at HR@uwe.ac.uk.

 For students, please refer to the Research Passport application process for students (PDF).